QRB-Labs/qrb/docs/hosting.md

     <li> Customs taxes and duties: 3% social welfare tax on assessed value.
 Other taxes and duties may apply.</li>
     </ul>
 </div>
+If customer can perform any of the above steps, corresponding fees will not be charged.

 <br />

 ### Requirements